The Olivia Tremor Control: Black Foliage: Animation Music Volume One

 In the liner notes for Dusk at Cubist Castle, the Olivia Tremor Control asked fans to mail the band cassette tapes of themselves describing their dreams.
 These tapes served as the basis for band's second album Black Foliage: Animation Music Volume One (commonly shortened to Black Foliage).
 The Olivia Tremor Control wanted to explore the concept of dreams, and the way they emulate life with unexpected deviations, such as going to work naked.
 Black Foliage was recorded at Pet Sounds Studio, and Schneider once again served as the producer.

 Hart was influenced by the electronic sound of the 1969 White Noise album An Electric Storm, which led him to splice traditional compositions the band members had been writing with experimental electronic pieces.
 These splices became an important musical motif for Black Foliage.
-The album does not feature musical pauses or fade, and many songs eschew the standard verse–chorus form.
+The album is continuous, and does not feature musical pauses or fade, with many songs eschewing the standard verse–chorus form.

 Black Foliage was released by Flydaddy Records on March 23, 1999, to positive reviews.
 Critics highlighted the juxtaposition of pop and experimental elements, as well as the richness of the sound.
 To promote the album, the Olivia Tremor Control toured with opener band Bablicon, and then served as an opener for Stereolab.

-In 2000, the band wrote and recorded five songs with Japanese singer Kahimi Karie, released under her name as Once Upon a Time.
+In 2000, the band wrote and recorded five songs with Japanese singer Kahimi Karie, released under her name as the EP Once Upon a Time.